rjbs/rjbs-vim-dots/README.md

   comment out text, supporting many file types.  `gcc` does the current line, but it also supports visual mode and the usual text objects.

-* [ctrlp.vim](https://github.com/ctrlpvim/ctrlp.vim): Ctrl-P brings up a fuzzy file finder.
-Some day I will try the other fuzzy file finders.
-This one has been very good for me for ages.

 * [expand-region](https://github.com/terryma/vim-expand-region) adds a means to
   grow or shrink the visual selection.
 For me, tap `v` to grow and `C-v` to shrink the selection.